-5.2 Principles for overpressure protection
+6.2 Principles for overpressure protection

-In reviewing the possible methods and devices to protect receiver tanks against overpressurization during filling, a large number of options can be considered.
+In reviewing the possible methods and devices to protect receiver tanks against overpressurization during filling, a number of options can be considered.

 - 1. Overpressurization protection means that the pressure in the receiving tank under accidental conditions should not exceed its UPL even if the operator is unable to follow the correct procedure. - 2.
-Receiver tank's fill point piping should be designed to the MAPFP. - 3.
-The MDP used to fill a receiver tank should not exceed the receiver tank's MAPFP.
+Receiver tank's fill point piping should be designed to the MAPFP.

+- 3. The MDP used to fill a receiver tank should not exceed the receiver tank's MAPFP.
 The pump systems outlet end should be fitted with a coupling rated for at least the MDP. - 4.
-When an overpressurization protection system is tripped it should remain in that state until reset by a special procedure.
-If the operator is permitted to reset the system alone, there should be a procedure forcing him to account for the incident.
-The above requirements do not apply to the main relief devices of the receiver tank. - 5.
+When an overpressurization protection system is tripped, it should remain in that state until reset by a specific procedure.
+If the operator is permitted to reset the system, there should be either a procedure requiring them to record the incident or an automatic event record.
+The operator shall be trained to record the event or have knowledge of the automatic event recording system.
+These requirements do not apply to the main relief devices of the receiver tank. - 5.
 The design of the overpressurization protection system should be fail-safe. - 6.
-The protection system should offer no incentive for overriding or non-compliance with correct procedures, (e.g., when multiple receiver tanks are located at the same site, the design of the protection system should not allow one tank to be filled while the protection system is connected to another.) - 7.
-The protection system should have all necessary characteristics for compliance with applicable codes and acceptance by authorities. - 8.
-Owners of cryogenic tankers and/or receiver tanks should have a management system in place to ensure that the tankers engaged to fill receiver tanks will be compatible with the receiver tank's MAPFP and overpressure protection system.
+The protection system should offer no incentive for overriding or non-compliance with correct procedures (e.g., when multiple receiver tanks are located at the same site, and/or the design of the protection system should not allow one tank to be filled while the protection system is connected to another). - 7.
+The protection system should have all necessary characteristics for compliance with applicable codes and acceptance by authorities.